Did you know that Ecuador alone is home to over 300 mammal species and 1600 bird species – more than Europe and North America combined?

 Keep in mind that this is just a suggested daily budget based on my style of traveling, which is leaning more toward the budget side of things.
 If you want to stick to this budget, expect to sleep in dorms, eat out only a few times, and be comfortable using the cheapest and most convenient way of transportation, which often times involves walking.

-If you are looking for a travel insurance to go along with your trip to Ecuador, I would recommend WorldNomads.com, which is what I use to look for a travel insurance that fits my kind of adventure.
+If you are looking for travel insurance to go along with your trip to Ecuador, I would recommend WorldNomads.com, which is what I use to look for a travel insurance that fits my kind of adventure.
 They have a simple and flexible search system that allowed me to find the right insurance for the right amount of time at an affordable price in seconds.
-If you need a travel insurance, give WorldNomads.com a try.
+If you need travel insurance, give WorldNomads.com a try.

-One Month Itinerary
+One Month Itinerary Backpacking in Ecuador

 Quito (4 nights)

 Quito is 3000m above sea level and the last thing you want to do is to go off and hike mountains around the city so first thing first, acclimatize.
 Walk around the old city, check out the Basílica del Voto Nacional and the square.
 The key to acclimatization is to let your body get used to the altitude slowly and what better way to do it than to walk around the city and explore the beautiful colonial part of Quito.

 The next day, hop on the bus toward the north and go check out the Center of the World (Ciudad Mitad del Mundo).
 It is basically a tourist trap but it is pretty cool to be at the Center of the World!
 Well, almost at least because the real center of the world is located 240m away from the monument, where they thought the center of the world was in the 80s.

 After 2 days of taking it slow, now it is time for you to climb a volcano.
 The Prichincha volcano trail is just a 5 minutes cable car ride away from the city and a 4 hours hike to the summit and 3 hours back.